What Is Windows Firewall and How Do You Turn It Off?

 How To Disable Windows Firewall

 Windows Firewall should only be disabled if you have another firewall enabled.
 Having two working simultaneously on your PC will not add extra protection, as they will only interfere with one another.
+Hence, if you opt to go for another dedicated firewall solution, you should disable the Windows one to reduce strain on your device.
 That said, it’s possible to set two firewalls on the same network.

 To disable Windows Firewall, go to the Start menu and enter Windows Defender Firewall.
 Go to “Turn Windows Defender Firewall on or off” in a new window.
 You can do this only if you are the PC administrator.
 Alternatively, you can find the Windows Defender Firewall settings from the Control Panel menu, under the System and Security tab in the Control Panel menu.